 Serve and enjoy!

-You can also sell it in small plastic tubs for business.
+You can also sell it in small plastic tubs or plastic bottles for business.
 Great food business idea you can start for 2019!